-Always connect positive battery cable first.
-If the positive cable should contact ground with the negative cable installed, the resulting sparks may cause a battery explosion which could result in death or serious injury.
+Connect positive (+) battery cable first.
+If positive (+) cable should contact ground with negative (-) cable connected, the resulting sparks can cause a battery explosion, which could result in death or serious injury.
+(00068a)

 10. Connect negative battery cable to battery terminal.
-Tighten fastener to 60-96 in-lbs (6.8-10.9 Nm).
+Tighten fastener to 76-96 in-lbs (8.6-10.9 Nm).